-It seems that’s how people feel when researching how to get a Russian visa for their first trip to the country.
+It seems that’s how people feel when researching how to get a Russian visa in 2018 for their first trip to the country.

 But obtaining a transit or tourist visa to Russia is really not that much work.
-I think it just sounds like a lot of work because Western travelers never have to actually work for a visa!
+Once you have it, you will think, wow, that wasn’t so bad.

-To them I say, dude, it’s not that hard.
-If you too are worrying and frantically asking yourself how long does it take to get a Russian visa because you are on a time crunch, you can relax about that too.
+So if you are frantically asking yourself how long does it take to get a Russian visa because you are on a time crunch, you can relax about that too.
 Basically, getting a Russian visa is super easy if you approach it in these 5 quick steps!

 1 – Book your flight.

 You will need proof of your flight arrival and depart dates for almost all of the other steps after this one.
 So, the first thing to do is book your flight.
 You could technically book your accommodation first.
 But once your flight is booked, you are officially going to Russia via plane tickets that you probably spent a lot of money on.
 You can’t really undo that, which will make you more committed to getting that visa and seeing the process through.

 This is what a December morning in Moscow looks like, just before 8 a.m.
 I am so glad I survived the visa process and got to experience this!

 2 – Book an accommodation that offers visa support and get your Russian visa invitation online at the same time.